Tumult97/Obsidian-Files/Credit Paper Dashboard Refactor.md

 See Above for changes:
 ___
 <p style="color: red">
-> 11 Tab have been condensed to 5
+> 11 Tabs have been condensed to 5
 </p>

 <p style="color: green">